GregKaighin/bedfordshire-bicycle-club/README.md

 #### Home Page

-On the home page the user sees the navbar and hero image, which immediately gives a clear idea of what the website is about.
+On the home page the user sees the Navbar and hero image, which immediately gives a clear idea of what the website is about.

 This is followed by a short 'about-us' section telling users information about the club, and what they can find on the website.
 This section includes internal links to other parts of the website to help users quickly navigate to where they want to go.